 Recently, Evan decided to take a step back from AHS.
 After a particularly gruelling season playing alt-right cult leader Kai Anderson on AHS: Cult, Evan did not appear in AHS: 1984.
 He returned for AHS: Double Feature – Part 1, and it has not yet been confirmed if he'll be back for season 11.

-Over the years, we've loved every single character Evan has thrown at us, no matter how problematic they may be but in a new interview, Evan just opened up about the heavy toll that some of the characters have taken on him, mentally and emotionally, and it's actually pretty damn sad to read.
+Over the years, we've loved every single character Evan has thrown at us.
+But in a 2018 interview with GQ, Evan opened up about the heavy toll that some of the characters have taken on him, mentally and emotionally, and it's actually pretty damn sad to read.

 Speaking to GQ, Evan detailed just how difficult it is for him to portray some of the roles that Ryan Murphy throws his way.
 When asked about the intense roles he's had to play over the past few years, Evan said: "I'm goofy, I'm silly, I like to have fun.
 I don't like to yell and scream.
 I actually hate it.
 I think it's disgusting and really awful, and it's been a challenge for me.
 Horror Story sort of demanded that of me."

-"It's been all a massive stretch for me and really difficult to do," he says of playing those characters.
+"It's been all a massive stretch for me and really difficult to do," Evan says of playing the more sinister characters.
 "It's hurting my soul and Evan as a person.
 There's this massive amount of rage that's been called upon from me, and the emotional stuff that's been called on me for Pose has been heartbreaking, and I'm sick.
 I don't feel good."

 When asked what kind of toll the heavier stuff takes on him, his answer was just as heartbreaking.